D-FOG/Testing-Signup-Form/README.md

 4. Run the files using `npm test`.
 5. You can also use it to create your own tests.

-To run the tests open the sign up test folder in vs code and run it. use the ``` npm test ``` to run the test file.

 ## How to run the sign up form
 To run the sign up form, run the index.html file in the sign up folder on you browser.